varabyte/kobweb/docs/css-style.md

 parameter.

 There's nothing that prevents you from passing any component style into that parameter.
-Pass in a size like you're supported to?
-That's fine.
-But pass in a `LinkStyle`?
+Pass in a size like you're supposed to?
+Great!
+But pass in a `LinkStyle` which is *also* a `ComponentStyle`?
 Yikes, that shouldn't work.

 It was quickly clear that this lack of type information was a deal-breaker.